Britain Eases Virus Quarantine As US Under Siege - UrduPoint

 Touching almost every country on Earth since it emerged in China late last year, the coronavirus has hit at least 10.8 million people and killed 521,000 globally, shattering previously buoyant economies and bringing public life to a standstill.

-England said it will allow travellers from 50 countries including New Zealand, Germany, France, Spain and Italy to stop quarantining, but Scotland, Wales and Northern Ireland will announce their own rules.
+"Today marks the next step in carefully reopening our great nation," British Transport Secretary Grant Shapps said of the change, which reverses a two-week quarantine policy imposed in June.

+But the exemptions will only apply to arrivals into England, with Scotland, Wales and Northern Ireland so far sticking to the blanket ban.

-Many of those countries will now also allow travellers from Britain, which has suffered the deadliest coronavirus outbreak in Europe, with at least 44,000 dead, although infection rates are falling and it is gradually easing a three-month lockdown.
+Many of the countries on the English list will now also allow travellers from Britain, which has suffered the deadliest coronavirus outbreak in Europe with at least 44,000 dead, although infection rates are falling and it is gradually easing a three-month lockdown.

-Transport Secretary Grant Shapps said the change, which reverses a two-week quarantine policy imposed in June, would lead to the "reopening of the nation".

-But the United States and Greece, another popular travel destination, will be designated with a red light, which requires 14 days of self-isolation.
+Prime Minister Boris Johnson urged people to behave "responsibly" ahead of so-called Super Saturday when pubs will reopen after more than three-month shutdown.

+The rest of Europe is also looking to the future while also seeing what lessons can be learned.
+French prosecutors said they were launching an inquiry into former prime minister Edouard Philippe's handling of the virus crisis, following his resignation Friday.

 So-called "Sun Belt" states in the south and west have been forced to re-shut restaurants, bars and beaches, casting a grim pall over the nation's upcoming Independence Day celebrations on July 4.

-Florida Governor Ron DeSantis blamed the surge on "social interactions" among young people at parties, beaches, bars, swimming pools and elsewhere, as well as a more "robust" testing program.
+Florida Governor Ron DeSantis blamed the surge on "social interactions" among young people at parties, beaches, bars, swimming pools as well as a more "robust" testing program.

 In Texas, Governor Greg Abbott ordered people in counties with 20 or more cases to wear masks and banned gatherings of more than 10 amid a spike in infections.